davidandreoletti/libegl/README.rst

 #ABOUT

-libegl is a cross platform EGL implementation for the following platforms:
+libegl is an EGL implementation targeting [Apple iOS](https://www.apple.com/ios/) platform.
- - Apple iOS

-See CHANGELOG file for further details.

 #MOTIVATION:

-I am writing cross-platform C/C++ libraries and I needed a cross platform C EGL implementation for my iPhone port.
+I am writing cross-platform C/C++ libraries and I needed an EGL implementation for my iPhone port.

 # WHAT IS EGL ?